School of Business

 Storrs, CT 06269-3088

 Students who have completed a minimum of 40 credits may submit an application.
-Students wishing to transfer directly into the School of Business must have made substantial progress toward completing first year-sophomore, 1000-2000 level requirements; particularly courses which are prerequisites for Common Body of Knowledge/Entry Level Business courses (ENGL 1007 Seminar and Studio in Writing and Multimodal Composition or ENGL 1010 Seminar in Academic Writing or ENGL 1011 Seminar in Writing through Literature; ACCT 2001 Principles of Financial Accounting; MATH 1070Q Mathematics for Business and Economics and MATH 1071Q Calculus for Business and Economics; ECON 1201 Principles of Microeconomics and ECON 1202 Principles of Macroeconomics, or ECON 1200 Principles of Economics (Intensive); STAT 1000Q Introduction to Statistics I or STAT 1100Q Elementary Concepts of Statistics) and must successfully complete these courses by the end of the term in which they complete 54 credits (or the term after they are admitted to the School of Business).
+Students wishing to transfer directly into the School of Business must have made substantial progress toward completing first and second year, (1000-2000 level) requirements; particularly courses which are prerequisites for Common Body of Knowledge/Entry Level Business courses (ENGL 1007 Seminar and Studio in Writing and Multimodal Composition or ENGL 1010 Seminar in Academic Writing or ENGL 1011 Seminar in Writing through Literature; ACCT 2001 Principles of Financial Accounting; MATH 1070Q Mathematics for Business and Economics and MATH 1071Q Calculus for Business and Economics; COMM 1000 The Process of Communication or COMM 1100 Principles of Public Speaking; ECON 1201 Principles of Microeconomics and ECON 1202 Principles of Macroeconomics, or ECON 1200 Principles of Economics (Intensive); STAT 1000Q Introduction to Statistics I or STAT 1100Q Elementary Concepts of Statistics) and must successfully complete these courses by the end of the term in which they complete 54 credits.
+Transfer students from outside of the University of Connecticut who transfer 54 or more credits must have completed the critical required courses (or equivalents) upon transfer.
 Number of credits earned, grade point average in all courses taken, and space availability are key considerations in admissions decisions.

 Transfer applicants not accepted directly into the School of Business at the time of entry to the University may apply for admission following the Current UConn Students procedures outlined below once they meet the minimum criteria.
 For transfer students applying in the first semester at UConn, decisions are made on a space-available basis after completion of one full semester at the University.